sendgrid/sendgrid-php/USAGE.md

 ```
 ## Delete an IP whitelabel

-**This endpoint allows you to delete an IP whitelabel.**
+**This endpoint allows you to delete an reverse DNS.**

-A IP whitelabel consists of a subdomain and domain that will be used to generate a reverse DNS record for a given IP.
+A reverse DNS consists of a subdomain and domain that will be used to generate a reverse DNS record for a given IP.
 Once SendGrid has verified that the appropriate A record for the IP has been created, the appropriate reverse DNS record for the IP is generated.

 For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/ips.html).